DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/04-AI Chatbot/04-solution.md

 agent.invoke("can you list down all the address IDs for the addresses from Texas?")
 ```

-Congratulations!
-You are now able to talk to the CSV using the OpenAI resources programmatically. the last two questions where not answered in all the first 3 milestones and we started getting the correct respones for the questions we asked in the format we want
+Congratulations! 🎉 You are now able to talk to the CSV using the OpenAI resources programmatically.
+The last two questions weren't answered in the first 3 milestones, and we started getting the correct responses for the questions we asked in the format we want! 🏆

-These 4 milestones represent the journey of GenAI apps over the last 24-36 months.
-At this point, we can converse with any type of data using OpenAI ML frameworks and Foundry offerings.
+These 4 milestones represent the journey of GenAI apps over the last 24-36 months. 🕰️ At this point, we can converse with any type of data using OpenAI ML frameworks and Foundry offerings. 💬

-### Milestone #4: Result
+### Milestone #4: Result ✨

-The output will be more accurate, giving you answers just like how you query structured data, but without having to remember any syntax and can be done in human-readable prompts.
-The next step is to use different frameworks and create different agents to achieve specific goals for your organization.
-It can be multi-agent, single agent using different frameworks, different sources of data, and then deploy all this as a web app or simple websites (which use Azure web apps) or using Python programming (there are lightweight packages to deploy this as websites).
+The output will be more accurate, giving you answers just like how you query structured data, but without having to remember any syntax and can be done in human-readable prompts. 🤩 The next step is to use different frameworks and create different agents to achieve specific goals for your organization. 🎯 It can be multi-agent, single agent using different frameworks, different sources of data, and then deploy all this as a web app or simple websites (which use Azure web apps) or using Python programming (there are lightweight packages to deploy this as websites). 🌐

-Now we have solved all the use cases of reading different source files and getting response based on the source data.At this point the intelligence of app is same as that of the intelligence of the prompt engineer who is asking the question ,how can you make that also better,Enter multi agent applications, these are small seperate autonomus systems who will talk in parallel ,serieal or in back and forth conversations ,giving you a final reformed product which other wise will take houes to find out
+Now we have solved all the use cases of reading different source files and getting responses based on the source data. 🥳 At this point, the intelligence of the app is the same as that of the intelligence of the prompt engineer who is asking the question.
+How can you make that also better?
+Enter multi-agent applications! 🧠 These are small, separate autonomous systems that will talk in parallel, serial, or in back-and-forth conversations, giving you a final reformed product that otherwise would take hours to find out. 🚀
-Learn more about multi agent AI applications in the coming challenge
+Learn more about multi-agent AI applications in the coming challenge! 📚

-Congratulations once again!!!!
+Congratulations once again!!!! 👏

-### Extra Credits
+### Extra Credits 🌟

-- Deploy your web app using the new deployment you just finished and test it.
+- Deploy your web app using the new deployment you just finished and test it. 🚀
-- Understand the difference between Temperature and P value, play around with them and see how the results vary.
+- Understand the difference between Temperature and P value, play around with them and see how the results vary. 🌡️
-- Change the model instruction and context, in a funny way or in a tone used by your favorite movie character.
+- Change the model instruction and context, in a funny way or in a tone used by your favorite movie character. 🎭
-- Checkout more details on how the fabric can be used as a source for the AI app ,when it will be in preview and when it will be GA
+- Check out more details on how Fabric can be used as a source for the AI app, when it will be in preview, and when it will be GA. 🧵

-### Clean Up
+### Clean Up 🧹

-You can remove the deployments one by one and once done, get rid of the resource group you created and that should clean up everything.
-Do it the next day after the lab so that you can revisit in case of any doubts for a good 12 hours.
+You can remove the deployments one by one and once done, get rid of the resource group you created, and that should clean up everything. 🗑️ Do it the next day after the lab so that you can revisit in case of any doubts for a good 12 hours. ⏳